 To bring out its sweet and nutty flavor, lightly roast laver in a skillet or low oven until slightly green.
 Then, crumble it up and sprinkle it onto soups, salads, pasta, potatoes, or any dish needing a subtle, salty savory taste.
 Laver is an easy way to add nutrition to your meals!

 - Certified Organic

-- Laver contains about 40% protein...more than any other sea vegetable!
+- High in protein: Laver contains about 40% protein by weight - more than any other sea vegetable we sell!

-- Laver also contributes iron, manganese, zinc, vitamin A, vitamin C, B vitamins, and iodine to the diet
+- High in ocean nutrients: Laver contributes iron, manganese, zinc, vitamin A, vitamin C, B vitamins, and iodine to the diet

 Dried seaweed is a nutritional powerhouse.
 Sea vegetables are known to contain most, if not all, of the 24 minerals and trace elements required for your body's physiological functions, some in quantities greatly exceeding those of land plants.
 They contain significant levels of vitamins, including the B vitamins, Vitamin A, and Vitamin C. Their protein content ranges from 10% to almost 40%, and they contain all or most of the essential amino acids required by humans.
 They’re low in fat and high in fiber; two qualities that make them healthy for the heart.
 And then, of course, there’s iodine.
 Sea vegetables are one of the highest natural sources of dietary iodine, even when eaten in small quantities.